Partnerships for improving fruit production in DPR Korea

 To promote international networking and build knowledge in current fruit production best practices, study tours, which focussed on aspects on best practice in field management, harvest and post-harvest handling and storage, were carried out in May and October 2017 at Qingdao Agricultural University, China, for project partners.
 A training workshop on ‘International Fruit IPM’ was held at the Fruit Research Institute, AAS in August 2018 to aid the development and implementation of national best practice guidelines.

 A best practice guideline was jointly developed during two workshops in 2018.
 In addition to the Ryulsong Orchard, four cooperative farms, from each of the four participating counties (16 in total) were selected to implement the application of the best practice guideline, including the application of the Trichogramma species, in 2019.
-This will be supported by ToT and farmer training in early 2019.
+The development and implementation of Training of Trainers (ToT) and farmer training supported this and were key outputs of the project.